Play Therapy for Kids in San Antonio, TX

 Enhancing Emotional Communication

 Many young children don’t yet have the vocabulary or articulatory abilities to express what they may be struggling with.
-If they’re struggling with a mental or emotional problem, they may show signs through their behavior.
-However, it can be difficult to get to the bottom of what’s going on without outside assistance.
 Play therapy can provide a safe environment where they can express themselves in a healthy way that is comfortable for them.

 checkmark icon